ChanthMiao/ghc-wiki-mirror/building/count-deps.md

 Using the program `count-deps` from [`ghc/utils`](https://gitlab.haskell.org/ghc/ghc/-/tree/master/utils/),  it's possible to generate graphs like these for any module in the `ghc` package.

 It's easy!
-This [README](https://gitlab.haskell.org/ghc/ghc/-/blob/master/utils/count-deps/README.md) details all you need to know.
+This [README](https://gitlab.haskell.org/ghc/ghc/-/blob/master/utils/count-deps/README.md) details ought to tell you ally you need to know.